Nanette of the Wilds

 Nanette of the Wilds is a 1916 American drama silent film directed by Joseph Kaufman and written by Willard Mack.
 The film stars Pauline Frederick, Willard Mack, Macey Harlam, Charles Brandt, Frank Joyner and Daniel Pennell.
 The film was released on November 26, 1916, by Paramount Pictures.

+The film premiered at the Strand Theatre in New York City in November 1916.